razor-x/config_curator/README.md

 $ git ls-files -z | xargs -0 sed -i 's/ReplaceGemname/YourGemname/g'
 ````

-5. Then, to see a list of what else still needs to be replaced, run
+   To see a list of what else still needs to be replaced, run

 ````bash
 $ grep -Ri replace